Mateus-Auza/Bachelor-thesis-Copulas/README.md

 Bachelor Thesis in Mathematics
 UCLouvain — Academic Year 2024–2025

+The thesis manuscript is written in French, while this repository is documented in English.

 ## Overview

 This thesis provides an introduction to copula theory and its role in modeling dependence between random variables independently of their marginal distributions.